Support Diversity and Inclusion at Emory!

 - Martin Luther King, Jr. Scholarship at Oxford - The scholarship is awarded to outstanding students from Newton County who are accepted to Oxford College and demonstrate outstanding character through contributions to their communities, intellectual and personal vigor, high academic achievement, leadership qualities, and the potential to enrich the lives of their peers at Oxford and Emory.
 This offers a full tuition scholarship for four years: two years at Oxford College and two years at Emory College.

-Gifts Pending - Law School Endowed Scholarships (designated for Black Law Student Alliance 1L Scholarship) – Gifts to this endowment initiative are an investment in a more diverse legal profession and help lessen the barrier of steep costs for many students wishing to attend law school.
+- Black Law Student Association 1L Scholarship Endowment Fund - Gifts to this endowment initiative are an investment in a more diverse legal profession and help lessen the barrier of steep costs for many students wishing to attend law school.
 Once the fund balance reaches the $100,000 endowment investment threshold, it will support the recruitment of a 1L student, with a preference for minority candidates, in perpetuity.

 - Scholarship of Excellence Endowment - Established by Dean James, the Scholarship of Excellence supports talented underrepresented Goizueta Business School MBA candidates.